ArcherFSharpTesting/Archer.Bow/docs/readme/runner/_main.md

 )
 ) -->

-The `Runner` in the Bow library is responsible for executing tests, handling test lifecycle events, and providing flexible filtering and execution options.
+The `Runner` in the RunnerFactory library is responsible for executing tests, handling test lifecycle events, and providing flexible filtering and execution options.
 Below are usage patterns and examples to help you get started.

 <!-- (dl (content) ) -->